 Scatter wood chips in an even layer in the bottom of the pan.
 Place a roasting rack on top so that it is 1 1/2 inches above the chips.
 If your rack isn’t high enough, you can flip it over.

 Place the brisket with the fat side up on the rack.
 Pull up the sheets of foil to extend over the meat, crimping the open ends tightly together to create a tent.
 Bring up the foil on the sides and crimp the edges together so that there are no gaps or open ends.

 Place the roasting rack over two burners over medium-high heat.
 Smoke for about 5 minutes or until a steady stream of smoke starts to pour out.
-Transfer to the oven and smoke for 8-10 hours or until the internal temperature is 140 degrees F.
+Transfer to the oven and smoke for about 10 hours or until the internal temperature is 140 degrees F.

 When slicing, make sure to slice across the grain.
 In other words, you want to see which direction the lines in the pastrami go.
 Cut the opposite direction of those lines.
 If the lines are horizontal, slice vertically.
 Slicing across the grain gives you less chewy pieces.

 I cannot begin to describe how delicious this pastrami is!
 I was nervous about the outcome until I sliced into the pastrami and saw the juices pouring out.
-I can’t help but boast that I think this pastrami is comparable to Katz deli.
+I can’t help but boast that I think this pastrami is even better than Katz deli.
 The spices make the pastrami so incredibly flavorful and the slow smoking process combined with the two hours of steaming yielded a tender, fall apart pastrami.
 Thank goodness I made extra because I cannot get enough of this pastrami!